t-nebel/t-nebel.github.io/content/post/2025_07_19-compare-ac-ini-files/index.md

 toc: false
 ---

+> **📢 Update - Aug 22, 2025:** This post has been updated with information about the new v2.0 release featuring enhanced name-based validation and improved reporting capabilities!

 ## The Challenge with AudioCodes SBC Configurations
 If you’ve worked with AudioCodes Session Border Controllers (SBCs), you know that comparing INI configuration files can be tricky.
 These files are packed with sections like IP Profiles, where endless strings of 0s and 1s which will make spotting differences feel like searching for needles in a haystack.
 Manual reviews sometimes miss subtle changes in parameters that could lead to issues in call handling.
 This is especially true when you have multiple SBCs in an "active-active-cluster" setup.
 The challenge is to quickly identify what’s changed, what’s missing, and what could potentially cause problems.